TheBigRoomXXL/httpcache/.docs/usage.md

 !!! info "Why do I have to read the full body to cache the response?"
     The caching mecanism is mostly lazy, the response won't be written to the storage until you have read the body and reach end of file.
 This is a bit counter-intuitive but it avoid issues with infinit stream blocking the transport in an infinit loop.
 See [PR 71 of gregjones/httpcache ](https://github.com/gregjones/httpcache/pull/71)

+## Check if response is cached or has been re-evaluated

+By default requests coming from transport will have the following headers:
+- `X-From-Cache header: 1 ` if they come from the cache storage.
+- `X-Revalidated`:  if they come from the cache  and have been re-evaluated against the origin.

 ## Using other storage